felixphool/felixphool/README.md

 ### About Me

- Hi, I'm a Software Engineer.
+ Hi, I'm a Data Analyst.
 So, being a Coding enthusiast, Debugger, Coffee Connoisseur, Experience Designer is a part of the experience.
- I am pursuing a Masters Degree in Computer Science with a Track in Data Science from NC State University, with a passion for solving complex problems and building impactful solutions.
+ I have pursued a Masters Degree in Computer Science with a Track in Data Science from NC State University, with a passion for solving complex problems and building impactful solutions.
  Previously, I have worked on tech stacks like Machine Learning, Web Development and Data Science to turn ideas into turn-key projects.

  I have a keen interest in data-driven decision-making and software engineering, with experience in web development, database management, and data visualization tools like Power BI and Tableau.
 I enjoy learning new technologies and applying them to real-world projects.